xBeastxx/NauticPlayer/resources/legal/PRIVACY.md

 **Last Updated:** December 2025

 ## 1. Introduction
-NauticPlayer respects your privacy.
+NauticPlayer, developed by Manuel Perez Rodriguez (NauticGames), respects your privacy.
 This application is designed to run locally on your machine.

 ## 2. Data Collection
 We do **not** collect, store, or transmit your personal data to our servers.